On bifurcations and traction forces on an obstacle in incompressible flow: Unsteady Sch a fer--Turek benchmark observations

-Finally, we note that the drag turning point at $\mathrm{Re}=(177\pm 60)$ might coincide with the critical Reynolds number associated with certain secondary 3D instability of the circular cylinder wake known as the Mode~A instability~\cite{Williamson1996,jiang-2016}.
-The curve around this turning point is very flat and with the present cylinder resolution of $\Delta\theta = 0.01 \,\text{rad}$ the uncertainty estimate follows from a~sensitivity analysis based on a~second-order Taylor expansion of the spline fit.
-Although our study is strictly two-dimensional, weak precursors of three-dimensional instabilities can manifest in 2D observables, which may explain why this bifurcation signal is captured here.
+Finally, we note that the drag turning point at $\mathrm{Re} = (177 \pm 60)$ lies in the range where a~secondary unsteady three-dimensional instability of the circular cylinder wake (Mode~A) has been reported in the literature, e.g., \citep*{Williamson1996, thompson2001physical,jiang-2016} and the references therein.
+We emphasize that this connection is only suggestive.
+The relatively large uncertainty arises from both the flatness of the turning-point curve in this region and the finite resolution in~$\theta$ (here $\Delta\theta = 0.01\,\text{rad}$) and~$\mathrm{Re}$.
+The estimate is obtained via a sensitivity analysis based on a second-order Taylor expansion of the spline fit.
+Although the present analysis is strictly two-dimensional, it is conceivable that weak signatures of three-dimensional instabilities may be reflected in two-dimensional observables, as, for example, in the steady spanwise-periodic bifurcation identified here (Mode~E).